UnderscoreTech/backend-assessment/README.md

 ### Validating a ticket
 Create an endpoint that accepts a ticket token and returns true if the token corresponds to the winning lottery ticket, else false.

-### List all tickets
-Create an endpoint that returns a list of tickets.
-The results should be paginated.
-The results should be sorted by the ticket price either ascending or descending based on the given request.

 ## Programming Language
 The API can be written in any programming language.